2019 Sri Lankan presidential election: United National Party (UNP)

-With the growing support for the deputy leader Sajith Premadasa and party leader Ranil Wickremesinghe refusing to make a move, speaker of the parliament Karu Jayasuriya released a statement signaling his intention to run for presidency to end the confusion and avoid a rift within the party However, the Sajith faction showed that they had the popular support among party members and followers by organizing successful rallies in Matara Kurunegala and Matugama.
+Amidst growing support for deputy leader Sajith Premadasa and party leader Ranil Wickremesinghe refusing to make a move, Speaker of the Parliament Karu Jayasuriya released a statement signaling his intention to run for presidency to end the confusion and avoid a rift within the party.
+However, the Sajith faction showed that they had the popular support among party members and followers by organizing successful rallies in Matara, Kurunegala, and Matugama.

 On 26 September 2019, the working committee of the United National Party unanimously picked Sajith Premadasa as the UNP presidential candidate.
-Announcing the official statement, general Secretary of the UNP Akila Viraj Kariyawasam told that Ranil Wickremesinghe will continue to function as the Prime Minister and the leader of the UNP.
+Announcing the official statement, UNP General Secretary Akila Viraj Kariyawasam said that Ranil Wickremesinghe would continue to function as the prime minister and leader of the UNP.

 Sri Lanka Freedom Party (SLFP)

-President and leader of the SLFP Maithripala Sirisena was eligible to run for a second term.
+Incumbent president and SLFP leader Maithripala Sirisena was eligible to run for a second term.
 Although he had previously stated that he would only serve a single term, after being sworn in in 2015, he had since expressed his desire to stay for a second term.
-However, with many party seniors choosing to support the newly formed Sri Lanka Podujana Peramuna led by former SLFP leader Mahinda Rajapaksa, the SLFP was weakened and suffered a heavy loss in the 2018 Sri Lankan local elections, thus losing the credibility it had as the main opposition to the UNP.
+However, with many party seniors choosing to support the newly formed Sri Lanka Podujana Peramuna led by former president Mahinda Rajapaksa, the SLFP was weakened and suffered a humiliating loss at the 2018 local elections, thus losing the credibility it had as the main opposition to the UNP.

 The SLFP pledged to support SLPP candidate Gotabaya Rajapaksa on 9 October.

 National People's Power (NPP)

-The National People's Power party announced Janatha Vimukthi Peramuna leader Anura Kumara Dissanayaka as their candidate in a massive rally on 18 August at Galle Face.
+The National People's Power party announced Janatha Vimukthi Peramuna leader Anura Kumara Dissanayake as their candidate in a massive rally on 18 August at Galle Face.

 Candidates

-35 candidates submitted their nominations on 7 October to the election commission.
+A total of 35 candidates submitted their nominations on 7 October to the election commission.

+Major candidates

+Other candidates

+In addition to the 3 candidates mentioned above, 32 other candidates also ran in the election.
+Ajantha Perera was the only female candidate.

+Withdrawn candidates

+The following candidates initially declared their intentions to contest the election but later withdrew from the campaign.